exercism/elixir/exercises/concept/secrets/.docs/instructions.md

 # => 10
 ```

-Make use of integer division.
+Make use of integer division so the output is compatible with the other functions' expected input.

 ## 5. Create an "and"-er